openvuser/vuser/docs/Core Proposals/VEP1.md

 - Each address holds a unit veto to reject invalid proposals, promoting collective security.
 - If the selected miner is offline or unresponsive, block production stalls, potentially halting the chain.
 This could cascade into delays for AI agents executing permitted virtual user actions, such as querying site manifests or processing payments.

-This liveness issue undermines the reliability of Vuser's frontend protocol, where AI agents rely on timely blockchain confirmations for seamless operations.
+This liveness issue undermines the reliability of Vuser's frontend(browser-use API) protocol, where AI agents rely on timely blockchain confirmations for seamless operations.

 ## Proposed Solution: Pre-Submission Pool Mechanism